Ombudsmen - the leaders in independent resolution, redress and prevention of disputes

 The Australian and New Zealand Ombudsman Association (ANZOA) is the peak body for Ombudsmen in Australia and New Zealand.

-ANZOA's members are Ombudsmen working in industry-based, parliamentary and other statutory Ombudsman offices.
-Find out more
+ANZOA's members are individual Ombudsmen within industry-based, parliamentary and other statutory Ombudsman offices in Australia and New Zealand.

 Ombudsmen resolve complaints from citizens or consumers about agencies or service providers.